kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 	- Anything that we don't currently need that can help us end this shopping trip at `>`2000 credits. <br>
 	At this point in the run, we should have almost all of our endgame items, the last two items will be looted during the Tomb of Freedon Nadd. <br>

-Most of our credits come from quests that we do on the way, and a select few guarenteed items.
+Most of our credits come from quests that we do on the way, and a select few guaranteed items.
 The credits route is a little tight, as we need a lot of money for crystals, medpacks, stims, and mines.

 The quests we do to get credits are as follows:
 1. We get the Atmospheric Sensors for Saedie, for 3000 credits since we can do this on the way to rescue Vrook from the mercenaries.